ai4nucleome/mutBERT/README.md

 Please first download the GUE dataset from [here](https://drive.google.com/file/d/1GRtbzTe3UXYF1oW27ASNhYX3SZ16D7N2/view?usp=sharing).
 Then [run the scripts](./3-finetune-code/TFBS/scripts/) to evaluate on all the tasks.

+P.S: You should use `dnabert2` environment to finetune DNABERT2 on TFBS.

 ### 6.2 Evaluate models on NT-downstream Tasks